Flux-periodic oscillations in proximitized core-shell nanowires: MODEL AND METHODS

-The symmetric gauge vector potential $A_{\phi}=\frac{1}{2}Br$ incorporates the axial external magnetic field $\mathbf{B}$, giving rise to the Zeeman term $H_Z$ where $g$ is the effective Land\'{e} g-factor and $\mu_B$ the Bohr magneton.
+where $\sigma=\pm1$ is the spin quantum number.
+The symmetric gauge vector potential $A_{\phi}=\frac{1}{2}Br$ incorporates the axial external magnetic field $\mathbf{B}$, giving rise to the Zeeman term $H_Z$ where $g_e$ is the effective Land\'{e} g-factor and $\mu_B$ the Bohr magneton.
 The spin-orbit term describes the angular Rashba interaction, arising from a radial electric field induced by crystal asymmetry at the core-shell interface \cite{Bringer2011}.
 The magnetic vector potential couples linearly to the angular momentum.

-The eigenstates of the wire Hamiltonian \eqref{wireHamiltonian} are written in the basis
+The eigenstates of the wire Hamiltonian \eqref{Ham_SOI2} are written in the basis

 where $|a n \sigma \rangle$ denote respectively transverse modes, longitudinal modes and spin.
 Both finite and infinite wires are modeled by considering longitudinal modes in a sine and exponential basis.
+The former leading to discrete spectra whilst the latter gives the dispersion relation.
 For the infinite case, the Hamiltonian becomes a function of the wavevector $\vec{k}$.
 The eigenstates \eqref{gw} along with the particle-hole space $|\eta\rangle=\pm1$ form a basis $|q\rangle= |\eta g \rangle$ for the BdG Hamiltonian \eqref{BdG} with the following matrix elements.
 For $\eta=\eta'$

 and for $\eta \neq \eta'$,